yuxuibbs/CubeToaster/README.md

 # CubeToaster
 Generates heats for WCA competitions to save time for organizers.

+Outputs score sheets sorted by heat number and event and a txt file with everyone's heat numbers.

+1. Run heatsGenerator.py
+2. Double check the information
+3. Print stuff (score sheets and heat sheets)
+4. Cut the score sheets in order
+????
+5. Profit (save at least 4 hours of figuring out heats and sorting score sheets)

 Project started out as project 4 for SI 206 (was due on 12/02/2016).

 Now taking pull requests.